tylerelyt/test_bed/README.md

 "a red car on the street"
 "cat sleeping on a bed"
 "beautiful sunset landscape"
-"人在跑步"  # Chinese is also supported
+"person running"  # Non-English queries are also supported
 ```

 #### Upload and Index Images